ezsystems/commerce-documentation/docs/guide/product_description/user_management.md

 ## Users

-silver.eShop users are stored as eZ Users.
-This enables the shop owner to use the full power of the rights and role system of the CMS.
+eZ Commerce users are stored as User Content items.
+This enables the shop owner to use the full power of the permission system.

 ![](img/Users.png)

-In addition a shop owner gets infos about the last orders and the sales statistics of the customer.
+In addition, a shop owner gets information about the last orders and the sales statistics of the customer.
 If a user has a current basket it is displayed as well.

 ![](img/image2018-4-4_19-40-59.png)